RohanAlexander/telling_stories_with_data/_book/index.md

 Part V -- Modelling -- begins with exploratory data analysis in Chapter \@ref(exploratory-data-analysis).
 This is the critical process of coming to understand the nature of a dataset, but not something that typically finds itself into the final product.
 In Chapter \@ref(ijalm) the use of statistical models to explore data is introduced.
 Chapter \@ref(causality) is the first of three applications of modelling.
 It focuses on attempts to make causal claims from observational data and covers approaches such as difference-in-differences, regression discontinuity, and instrumental variables.
 Chapter \@ref(mrp) is the second of the modelling applications chapters and focuses on multilevel regression with post-stratification where we use a statistical model to adjust a sample for known biases.
 Chapter \@ref(text-as-data) is the third and final modelling application and is focused on text-as-data.

 Part VI -- Enrichment -- introduces various next steps that would improve aspects of the workflow and approaches introduced in previous chapters.
-Chapter \@ref(using-the-cloud) which goes through moving away from your own computer and toward using the cloud.
-Chapter \@ref(deploying-models) discusses deploying models through the use of packages, web applications, and APIs.
+Chapter \@ref(deploying-models) goes through moving away from your own computer and toward using the cloud and then discusses deploying models through the use of packages, web applications, and APIs.
 Chapter \@ref(efficiency) discusses various alternatives to the storage of data including feather and SQL; and also covers some ways to improve the performance of your code.
 Finally, Chapter \@ref(concludingremarks) offers some concluding remarks, details some open problems, and suggests some next steps.